OUR APPROACH

 Over the past several years, we have witnessed a significant increase in the frequency, scope and sophistication of physical and cybersecurity attacks on critical infrastructure.
 FirstEnergy invests heavily in innovative and layered security measures that use both technological and physical barriers to protect critical transmission facilities and our digital communications networks.

 As we modernize the grid with smart technologies, for example, the operational benefits come with increased risk of potential threats.
 Digital systems like Supervisory Control and Data Acquisition (SCADA) devices (used to remotely monitor our systems in real time), smart meters and internet-enabled streetlights offer significant improvements in operations.
 But they also increase the number of points where malicious actors can try to gain access and compromise larger systems.
-To mitigate these potential threats, we build in additional safeguards to separate our networks.
+To mitigate these potential threats, we build in additional safeguards to protect our networks.

 INFORMATION SECURITY